Who We Are

 Ash Physiotherapist bladder incontinence physio

-Since graduating I have enjoyed working in rehabilitation and acute hospital settings.
-However, having had 2 children of my own, I have realised my passion for women’s health physiotherapy.
-My first hand experience of pregnancy, labour and the post partum period drove my desire to help other women through this amazing life-stage.
-I have experience in the acute maternity setting and enjoy assisting women with their journey pre and post birth.
-My aim is to enable women to feel strong, confident and safe through pregnancy, post-partum and ongoing.
-The changes the female body goes through is truly amazing – I’m in awe of all of you!
+Since graduating she has enjoyed working in rehabilitation and acute hospital settings.
+However, having had 2 children of my own, she have realised my passion for women’s health physiotherapy.
+Her first hand experience with pregnancy, labour and the post partum period drove my desire to help other women through this amazing life-stage.
+She has experience in the acute maternity setting and enjoy assisting women with their journey pre and post birth.
+Her aim is to enable women to feel strong, confident and safe through pregnancy, post-partum and ongoing.

 • Bachelor Health Science Physiotherapy, 2009